Sharp0802/frxml/docs/README.md

 # FRXML : Fast/Robust XML parser

-FRXML is DOM-based light-weight & robust XML parser, written in C++17.
+FRXML is DOM-based light-weight & robust XML parser, written in C++17 - with a goal that is to archive `O(n)` level of memory occupancy, regardless of how deep the depth of the xml document is

 ## Benchmark

 ![benchmark](Figure_1.png)

+* lower is better

 ## Features